ton-org/sandbox/README.md

 You can install additional `@ton/test-utils` package by running `yarn add @ton/test-utils -D` or `npm i --save-dev @ton/test-utils` (with `.toHaveTransaction` for jest or `.transaction` or `.to.have.transaction` for chai matcher) to add additional helpers for ease of testing.
 Don't forget to import them in your unit test files though!

-The basic workflow of creating test is:
+The basic workflow of creating a test is:
-1. Create a specific `contract` entity with a Sandbox helper `SanboxContract`.
+1. Create a specific `contract` entity with a Sandbox helper `SandboxContract`.
 2. Describe the actions your `contract` should perform and save the result in `res` variable.
 3. Verify the properties using the `expect()` function and the matcher `toHaveTransaction()`.